mannd/QTc/README.markdown

 ## Description
 This QTc framework includes formulas for QTc calculation, both common and obscure.
 It is intended for universal use on both iOS and MacOs devices.
-This framework is free to use in your own apps and programs.
-NB: This is a work in progress!
+This framework is free to use in your own apps and programs.  *NB: This is a work in progress!
+I cannot guarantee backward compatibility of subsequent versions, regardless of version numbers, until things settle down!*

+## You can help
+No I am **not** asking for money!
+No Patreon or Kickstarter!
+If you are an academic electrophysiologist or cardiologist and have access to an online medical digital library, you can help.
+Most of the journal articles that are sources here are shamelessly paywalled and difficult if not impossible for a retired EP like myself without an academic affiliation to obtain.
+Even Bazett’s almost 100 year old original QT article is behind a paywall!
+If you are willing to download and forward articles to me, that would be wonderful.
+Your name will be added to this README, and you get the satisfaction of knowing you have contributed to the open sourcing of scientific knowledge, which should be freely available to all.
+Please email me at [mannd@epstudiossoftware.com](mannd@epstudiossoftware.com) if you are interested in contributing and I can provide you with a list of articles.

+Additionally, if you know of QTc or QTp formulas which are omitted here and need to be included, please email me or contact me on Twitter (@manndmd).

+## Demo program
+**QTsea** (a *sea* of QT formulas, get it?) is a demo program that I am writing and that will be freely available for download on the Apple App Store in the near future.
+With it, you can calculate all the QTc formulas at once, see a graph of QTc intervals, calculate the QTu (ultimate QTc -- an average of all these formulas), investigate each formula individually, and just generally have a bunch of good clean EP QT fun.

 ## License
 This QTc framework is open source, and licensed under the